jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ## User Directories
-In this section,directories previously specified by the user are stored. so they can be offered as defaults in a nect compinent of the pipeline.
+In this section, directories previously specified by the user are stored. so they can be offered as defaults in a nect compinent of the pipeline.

 ## Generate Squares